HOPE International Development Agency

 A) Dominican Republic

-- Community reforestation and irrigation
+- Community reforestation and fruit tree planting

 - Improving access to clean drinking water in rural communities